 2. About 8% of teens have sent a sext.

-One study liberally estimated 20% of teens (13-19) have sexted, but this came from a nonprobability online panel, which means it may not represent the general populace.
+Although one study liberally estimated 20% of teens (13-19) have sexted, but this came from a nonprobability online panel, which means it may not represent the general populace.
 A more conservative study from Pew Internet says 8% of 17-year-olds have sexted.
 According to the executive summary of the most recent MTV-AP survey, about 7% of 14-17-year-olds have sexted.
 Another nonprobability survey also reported the more conservative estimate of 9% of 13-18-year-olds.

 3. About 16% of teens have received a sext.